 What events can cause stress?

 Everyone experiences a certain amount of stress in a different way.
-While one person has a lot of stress about giving a presentation, another can control it well.
-That has to do with your carrying capacity and the carrying load of the amount of stress.
-Suppose you are someone with a high carrying capacity, then you will be able to manage stressful situations better than someone with a low carrying capacity.
+While one person has a lot of stress to give a presentation, the other can control himself well.
+That has to do with your capacity and the burden of the amount of stress.
+Suppose you are someone with a high capacity, you will be able to manage stressful situations better than someone with a low capacity.

-- Positive events like a family celebration, a baptism and a wedding
+- Positive events such as a family celebration, a baptism and a wedding

-- Negative stressful situations like the death of a loved one and ill health
+- Negative stress situations such as the death of a loved one and poor health

-- Everyday situations like traffic jams, disturbing noises and long queues
+- Everyday situations such as traffic jams, disturbing noises and long queues

 Try to manage your stress

-So stress has a big impact on our lives and can take over our bodies and minds if we don't intervene in time.
-Healthy stress exists, but bad forms of stress certainly do.
+Stress therefore has a major impact on our lives and can take over our body and mind if we don't intervene in time.
+Healthy stress exists, but bad forms of stress certainly exist.
 Many people suffer from stress.
-Try to stay calm, write down why you experience stress and try to deal with the problem.
+Above all, try to stay calm, write down why you are experiencing stress and try to tackle the problem.
 Rhodiola is a plant that can help you manage your stress.